JSpell/ux-angular/README.md

 Clone this repo.

-Run `npm install`
+CD into the cloned directory (ux-angular if not changed) then run `npm install`.

 Be sure that you've run the prereq install above!

-Start your dev server with this info below.
+Start your dev server with the info below.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.